 Many people consider hiking to be the best outdoor activity there is.
-Not only is it extremely beneficial for one’s physical health, but it can also help you clear your mind, combat anxiety and depression, increase your problem-solving skills, and many other outcomes.
+It is extremely beneficial for one’s physical health and can help you clear your mind, combat anxiety and depression, increase your problem-solving skills, and many other outcomes.
 There are also social benefits, as well – hiking means meeting new people and forging bonds with family members and friends.

 However, just like numerous other outdoor activities, hiking requires the use of proper gear.
 And when it comes to outdoor gear, people often think about things such as trekking poles and huge backpacks – most tend to overlook something as simple as getting yourself a quality hiking jacket.